 Previous and current research

-The HTX lab is one of the major facilities for high-throughput nanovolume crystallisation screening in Europe and one of the major resources of Grenoble’s Partnership for Structural Biology, open to scientists working in European academic institutions through the EC-funded P-CUBE and BioStructX projects.
-The lab has offered services to hundreds of scientists, performing several million experiments.
-We are involved in the development of data management resources and new crystallisation techniques.
+The High-Throughput Crystalisation (HTX) Laboratory is one of the major facilities for high-throughput, nanovolume, crystallisation screening in Europe and one of the major resources of Grenoble’s Partnership for Structural Biology.
+It offers services to scientists working in European academic institutions through the EC-funded iNEXT and BioStructX projects and, at the same time, develops novel approaches in macromolecular crystallisation.